prijal-bista/metronome-pwa/README.md

 Motivation:

 > I Needed a metronome for my practice but did not have enough storage in my mobile to install an app for it.
-So, went ahead and built a lightweight pwa so that i can easily install it and use whenever i want, even when offline :)
+So, went ahead and built a lightweight pwa so that i can easily install it and use whenever i want, especially when offline :)

 Features: